 - Third-Party Online Services and Websites.
 The Province is not responsible for any Online Services that are not provided by the Province or for the content of any websites associated with such Online Services.

 - No Guarantee of Eligibility.
 The Service confirms your identity and does not guarantee your eligibility for any Online Services.
 You are responsible for ensuring your eligibility for any Online Services.

 - No Liability.
-Under no circumstances will the Province or any of its Suppliers be liable to you or to any other individual or entity for any direct, indirect, special, incidental, consequential or other loss, claim, injury, or damage, whether foreseeable or unforeseeable (including without limitation claims for damages for loss of profits or business opportunities, use of or inability to use the Service, interruptions, deletion or corruption of files, loss of programs or information, errors, defects or delays) arising out of or in any way connected with your access or use of the Service and whether based on contract, tort, strict liability or any other legal theory.
+Under no circumstances will the Province or any of its Suppliers be liable to you or to any other individual or entity for any direct, indirect, special, incidental, consequential or other loss, claim, injury, or damage, whether foreseeable or unforeseeable (including without limitation claims for damages for loss of profits or business opportunities, use or misuse of, or inability to use, the Service or any Device used in connection with the Service, interruptions, deletion or corruption of files, loss of programs or information, errors, defects or delays) arising out of or in any way connected with your access or use of the Service and whether based on contract, tort, strict liability or any other legal theory.
 The previous sentence will apply even if the Province or its Suppliers have been specifically advised of the possibility of any such loss, claim, injury, or damage.

 - Suspension or Termination.
 The Province may at any time at its sole discretion suspend or terminate your access to and use of the Service, in whole or in part: